Welcome to Service Dog Laws Nebraska

 You may have seen websites online that offer service dog certifications and other service dog paraphernalia that attempts to look real.
 Unfortunately, these are not legitimate.

-Here are some answers to common questions regarding service dogs, in no particular order.
+Here are some answers to common questions (and answers) regarding service dogs, in no particular order.

 - If your city or county requires that all dogs be vaccinated, registered, and/or licensed, then service dogs must also be vaccinated, registered, and/or licensed.
 Service dogs aren’t exempt from local animal control, or public health requirements